lkgarcia/whitepaper/blog/02-balancing-autonomy-and-agency.md

 This white paper focuses on **banking** use cases and the emerging risks of AI agents.
 We explore how **agency** and **autonomy** enable powerful capabilities but also introduce new failure modes[^d].
 We offer practical guidance—from design choices (e.g. limiting autonomy) to governance practices (e.g. auditability, human oversight)—and present a three-phase roadmap (pilot → scale → govern) to help banks deploy agentic AI responsibly, driving innovation **without** compromising compliance, security, or trust.

-## Technical Fundamentals: Definitions of Agency and Autonomy
+## Core Concepts: Agency and Autonomy in AI Agents

-Before diving into risks, it is essential to define **agency** and **autonomy** in the context of AI agents, and understand how they relate:
+To assess risk, it's critical to define **agency** and **autonomy** in AI systems and understand their roles in agent behavior.

 ### What is Agency?

-*Agency* in AI refers to a system’s ability to act purposefully, make decisions, and influence its environment on behalf of users or organizations.
-Unlike rule-based bots, agentic AIs can interpret goals, take initiative, and adapt strategies—even in novel situations.
-Researchers describe agency through traits like **goal persistence**, **independent operation**, and **preference rigidity**[^e].
+*Agency* refers to an AI’s capacity to act purposefully, make decisions, and influence its environment on behalf of users.
+Unlike rule-based bots, agentic systems can interpret goals, take initiative, and adapt strategies—even in novel situations[^e].
+For example, a high-agency service agent might analyze financial data and initiate loan processing, while a low-agency one simply retrieves information.
+Greater agency enables flexibility but increases risk if misaligned with intent or policy.

-For example, a low-agency customer service AI might just retrieve information, while a high-agency version could analyze financial data, select loan options, and begin processing—without step-by-step instructions.
-This capability adds value but also risk: if misaligned, the agent might act beyond its remit, such as offering advice or initiating transactions.

-Importantly, agency differs from intelligence.
-A smart model may lack agency if it only acts on command, while a simpler system may act autonomously within its scope.
-Agency is about **decision-making authority**, and banks must align it with their risk tolerance[^e].

 ### What is Autonomy?

-*Autonomy* refers to how independently an AI agent can operate without human input.
-It reflects **the degree of human oversight designed into its workflow**—from agents that require step-by-step human approval to those that act end-to-end with minimal intervention.
+*Autonomy* measures how independently an agent operates without human input.
+It reflects the level of oversight built into its workflow—from fully supervised to end-to-end execution.
+Most bank use cases today adopt low to moderate autonomy to preserve control in high-risk scenarios.
+For instance, a chatbot may handle basic queries autonomously but escalate fraud concerns to a human.

-Autonomy is not binary but a spectrum.
-Most banking applications today remain at low to moderate levels of autonomy, reflecting the need for oversight in high-risk areas.
-For example, a trading agent may autonomously handle routine transactions but require human approval for high-risk trades.
-Similarly, a chatbot might answer common questions independently but escalate fraud or complaints to a human.

-Banks should **align an agent’s autonomy with the risk of the task**, ensuring critical decisions always include appropriate checkpoints[^d].
+Agency and autonomy are distinct **governance levers**.
+An agent may have low agency (e.g., limited tools) but high autonomy (e.g., runs unsupervised), or vice versa.
+Seeking approval signals limited autonomy; modifying systems reflects greater agency.
+Disentangling the two helps tailor oversight to the nature and risk of the task.

 :::danger Bookmark
 Review ends here.
 :::

-### How Agency and Autonomy Relate to AI Agents

-*Agency* defines what an AI can decide or do; *autonomy* defines how independently it operates.
-Both shape risk.
-High agency and high autonomy enable powerful capabilities—but also raise the chance of unchecked errors.
-A safer setup might combine high agency (complex decision-making) with low autonomy (human approval required).

-For example, a **fraud detection agent** with high agency might decide how to respond to suspicious activity.
-If given high autonomy, it could freeze accounts without review—stopping fraud quickly but risking false positives or misuse.
-A safer approach limits autonomy: low-risk cases are automated; high-risk ones escalate to humans.
-Low-agency systems, by contrast, may only flag issues for manual review—safer, but slower.

-Both dimensions are **levers for managing AI risk**.
-Real-world failures, like chatbots making account changes without escalation[^b], show how excess autonomy can cause harm.
-Similarly, poorly scoped agency can lead to bias or compliance issues.
-Banks must align agency and autonomy levels with the risk of each application.

 ## Levels of Autonomy in AI Agents